 The W-2 is probably one of the most common tax forms used by people.
 The myriad of boxes and blanks can seem frustrating at first glance, but now that you understand them from reading about them earlier in this guide, filling out the form should be easy for you if you must do it by hand.

-However, check your bookkeeping and payroll software to determine if the way can be automatically generated for each employee by the end of January.
+However, check your bookkeeping and payroll software to determine if the way can be automatically generated for each employee by the deadline.

 In Box A, list the employee's SSN.
 If it is not on the form, or incorrect, it could prevent the employee from filing their taxes on time.